About Us

 All of Simon’s pots can be used in the oven, or on the table, and are also dishwasher, freezer and microwave safe.
 Like any ceramic oven to tableware, sudden extreme temperature changes should be avoided.

-Our pottery
+Our Pottery

 Commercial